Fidelis-Farm-Technologies/shadowmeter/README.md

 ## Project Schedule
 - [&check;] Phase 1 - Build a Docker container with YAF, SuperMediator
-- [ ] Phase 2 - Implement an anomaly detection (AD) engine with PyTorch using Rust
+- [&check;] Phase 2 - Implement an anomaly detection (AD) pipeline with the PyTorch
+- [ ] Phase 3 - Design and train a model with PyTorch
-- [ ] Phase 3 - Integrate YAF, SuperMediator, and the AD engine as microservices
+- [ ] Phase 4 - Integrate YAF, SuperMediator, and the AD engine as microservices

 ## Docker Image